 Likewise, if you go into ketosis after four days of fasting, and now you’re on day six or seven or eight, your body isn’t creating disease by depositing fat in your liver!
-It’s cleaning the liver and cleaning all your organs.
+There are many benefits of ketosis because it’s cleaning the liver and cleaning all your organs.
 Fatty liver disease is actually solved by ketosis.

 2. Insulin Resistance